 17.2 EU standard contracts have been concluded with Google to guarantee an appropriate level of data protection.
 You can view the EU standard contractual clauses at https://cloud.google.com/terms/sccs/.

 17.3 Google will use this information on our behalf to evaluate the use of our website by users, to compile reports on activities within this website and to provide us with other services relating to the use of this website and the internet.
 Pseudonymous user profiles can be created from the processed data.

 17.4 We use Google Analytics only with activated IP anonymization.
 This means that the IP address of the user is shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to and truncated by Google on servers in the United States.

-17.6 Further information on the use of data by Google, setting and objection options can be found on the web pages of Google: https://www.google.com/intl/de/policies/privacy/partners (“Use of data by Google for your use of websites or apps of our partners”), https://policies.google.com/technologies/ads (“Use of data for advertising purposes”), https://adssettings.google.com/authenticated (“Manage information that Google uses to show you advertising”).
+17.6 Further information on the purpose and scope of data collection and processing by Google can be found in the privacy statement: https://policies.google.com/privacy.
+For more information about Google’s use of your data, settings and opt-out options, please visit Google’s website: https://www.google.com/intl/de/policies/privacy/partners (“Use of data by Google for your use of websites or apps of our partners”), https://policies.google.com/technologies/ads (“Use of data for advertising purposes”), https://adssettings.google.com/authenticated (“Manage information that Google uses to show you advertising”).
 Opt-Out: Activate Cookie

 17.7 In addition, personal data will be anonymized or deleted after 26 months.